HauptJ/Evaluate-Minikube/Notes.md

 5. Can't port forward reserved ports 0 - 1024 even with sudo
     - Must use non reserved ports > 1024
     - ![Port 88](imgs/MinikubePort88.png "Minikube Port 88")
+6. It is a VM, so a HyperVisor is required to run it.
+    - Problematic if you are trying to run it on a VM IaaS platform such as EC2 due to nested virtualization

 ### Upgradeability
 - Persistant volumes are mapped to directories inside the Minikube VM.